 History books are filled with the exploits of individual heroes and heroines.
 How about stories of accomplished or notorious couples?
 Caesar and Cleopatra, June Carter and Johnny Cash, Pierre and Maggie, Scott and Tessa, Barack and Michelle Obama – what famous couple catches your fancy and has a story worth retelling?
 Join us as we reflect on the contributions of these dynamic duos.

 Possible topics: Victoria and Albert, Samson and Delilah, Napoleon and Josephine, Gertrude Stein and Alice B. Toklas, Elizabeth and Phillip, Barry and Honey Sherman, Mary and Christopher Pratt, Marie and Pierre Curie, Edward VII and Wallis Simpson.

 A Presentation Workshop is offered before each term and is led by an experienced presenter.
 Please see the Calendar for dates and times.

 For a comprehensive checklist on preparing your presentation, click on either:

 – DVD and large screen

 – External speakers

 – CD/tape player

-Do You Have An Idea For a Course?
+Do You Have An Idea For a Study Group?